MicrosoftDocs/VBA-Docs/api/Access.NavigationButton.HorizontalAnchor.md

 # NavigationButton.HorizontalAnchor property (Access)

-Gets or sets an **[AcHorizontalAnchor](Access.AcHorizontalAnchor.md)** constant that indicates how the text box is anchored horizontally within its layout.
+Gets or sets an **[AcHorizontalAnchor](Access.AcHorizontalAnchor.md)** constant that indicates how the button is anchored horizontally within its layout.
 Read/write.

 ## Syntax